 Designed for principals, heads of school, lead teachers, administrators, and other education leaders, this program will help you elevate your leadership and organizational capacity.

 Please note: We offer a school-specific leadership program each summer on a two-year cycle.
 Attend Building Leadership Capacity: Foundations for Strong Schools in an even year and Leadership Strategies for Successful Schools in an odd year.

 Develop tools to increase organizational capacity at your school.

 Leading in Volatile, Uncertain, Complex and Ambitious Environments

 Amy Stewart Smith - Academic Director; Director of Nonprofit Executive Programs

 Bernie Banks - Associate Dean for Leadership Development; Clinical Professor of Management

-Robert Hughes - Clinical Assistant Professor of Executive Education, Senior Program Director of Executive Education
+Robert Hughes - Clinical Assistant Professor of Executive Education, Managing Director of Executive Education

 Jim Spillane - Spencer T. and Ann W. Olin Professor in Learning and Organizational Change, School of Education and Social Policy, Northwestern University

 Nonprofit Management Programs are held at Northwestern University's Chicago Campus.